 They also acknowledge that at the end of the day, it is TV and it will be edited to curate a story or be entertaining.
 However, being true to who you are is the key.
 “All we can control is what we give… whether someone likes that image of you is irrelevant, but you have to at least try to be yourselves as then that is what they have to work with,” Jaskirat said, noting that the boys were happy with how they were portrayed on the show.

 With memories to last a lifetime (and a copy of it recorded and stored on Network 10’s on-demand streaming service, 10Play), Anurag and Jaskirat are thankful for the opportunity and reminisce fondly on their time on the race.
 From building strong friendships with some of the other teams to ticking bucket-list experiences off, ‘The Amazing Race Australia’ gave the boys an adventure of a lifetime.
 For the young South Asian audience watching closely at home, the fifth series of the show and the Super Sikhs gave them something as well – representation.

 You can watch the 2021 season of ‘The Amazing Race Australia’ via Network 10’s streaming service, ‘10Play’

-Tia Singh is a lawyer, public servant and freelance journalist from Sydney.
+Tia is a freelance journalist from Sydney.